Cornybro/Dominic_BlueStampPortfolio/index.md

 # Ball Tracking Robot Using Computer Vision

 My project is a ball-tracking robot that implements two fundamental sensors, the ultrasonic sensor and the PiCamera, to detect the ball's color and park in front of it.
 It runs on a Raspberry Pi 4, which is a microcomputer, and uses OpenCV, a computer vision library for the PiCamera that allows you to create color masks for any object.
-It also uses the ultrasonic sensor that sends out soundwaves and measures the time it takes for them to return to determine the distance an object is from the sensor.
+It also utilizes an ultrasonic sensor that emits soundwaves and measures the time it takes for them to return, determining the distance of an object from the sensor.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|